Support our work by becoming our Patron! Learn More

 1Keep food away from the plate's rim.
 The meal is supposed to be in the well of the dish.
 If the amount of food on the plate is too much for the well, use a larger plate or lower the amount of food.

-3. Arrange the food on the plate in the most attractive manner.
+3. Arrange the food on the plate most attractively.
 For example:

 • The best side of the meat forward.

-• The back part of duck or chicken half should face away from the customer.
+• The back part of the duck or chicken half should face away from the customer.

 • The bone of a chop should face away from the customer.

-4. When utilised correctly, sauces can improve plate presentation.
+4. When utilized correctly, sauces can improve plate presentation.
 Do the following while placing the plates:

 • Drizzle sauce on top of or around the dish.